-Some interest and intangible expenses may be exempt from this addback provision.
-See Illinois Schedule 80/20 for more information.
+Some interest and intangible expenses may be exempt from this add-back provision.
+See Illinois Schedule 80/20 Instructions for more information including definitions of "affiliated company," "intangible expenses," and "intangible assets."

 Line 19 - If you are a partner in a partnership, a shareholder in a subchapter S corporation, or a beneficiary of a trust or an estate, include your distributive share of additions received from the partnership, S corporation, trust or estate.
-If you receive multiple schedules because you are a recipient from multiple entities, you should write the combined total of all Illinois Schedules K-1-P and K-1-T you receive.
+If you receive multiple schedules because you are a recipient from multiple entities, you should enter the combined total of Step 5, Column A, Lines 32 through 37, from all Illinois Schedules K-1-P you receive and Step 5, Column A, Lines 30 through 35, from all Illinois Schedules K-1-T you receive.
 Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your form IL-1065.

-ENote The S corporation or the partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.
+=Note-+ The S corporation or the partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.

-■Special Note Include only additions reported to you on a Schedule K-1-P or K-1-T. Do not report amounts you reported to your partners on the Schedules K-1-P you issued to them.
+Include only additions reported to you on a Schedule K-1-P or K-1-T you received.
+Do not report amounts you reported to your partners on the Schedules K-1-P you issued to them.
+Do not attach copies of Schedules K-1-P you issued to your partners or shareholders.
+You should keep copies of these schedules in your records.

-Line 20 - Write the guaranteed payments to partners from U.S. Form 1065, Schedule K, Line 4, or U.S. Form 1065-B, Schedule K, Line 7, excluding the amounts you capitalized.
+Line 20 - Enter the guaranteed payments to partners from U.S. Form 1065, Schedule K, Line 4, or U.S. Form 1065-B, Schedule K, Line 7, excluding the amounts you capitalized.

-Line 21 - Complete Illinois Schedule B. Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
-If the total amount on Line 7 is a negative amount (loss), it should be written on Line 21 as a positive amount.
+Line 21 - Complete Illinois Schedule B. Illinois Schedule B, Step 1, Line 3 represents the share of distributable income or loss that is to be added to or subtracted from base income.
+If the total amount on Illinois Schedule B, Step 1, Line 3 is a negative amount (loss), it should be entered on Line 21 as a positive amount.
 See the Illinois Schedule B Instructions following these Specific Instructions for more information.
 Attach Illinois Schedule B to your Form IL-1065.

-Line 22 - Write the addition amount calculated on the 2013 Illinois Schedule M, Other Additions and Subtractions (for businesses), Step 2, Line 10.
+Line 22 - Enter the addition amount calculated on the 2014 Illinois Schedule M, Other Additions and Subtractions (for businesses), Step 2, Line 10.
 Attach a copy of Illinois Schedule M to your Form IL-1065.
 The following are examples of items that must be added to taxable income and are included on Illinois Schedule M.

-- Notes, bonds, debentures, or obligations issued by the Governments of Guam, American Samoa, Puerto Rico, the Northern Mariana Islands, or the Virgin Islands. - Lloyd's plan of operations loss if reported on your behalf on Form IL-1023-C and included in your taxable income. - If you reported income from an asset or activity as business income in prior years, and reported any income from that asset or activity as nonbusiness income on this return, include on this line all deductions you claimed for expenses connected with that income in this year and in your two most recent tax years.
+- Notes, bonds, debentures, or obligations issued by the Governments of Guam, American Samoa, Puerto Rico, the Northern Mariana Islands, or the Virgin Islands. - Lloyd's plan of operations loss if reported on your behalf on Form IL-1065, Partnership Replacement Tax Return, and included in your taxable income. - Deductions you claimed this year and in your two most recent tax years for expenses connected with income from an asset or activity which were reported as business income in prior years and as nonbusiness income on this return.
 See Illinois Schedule NB, Nonbusiness Income, Line 11, and Illinois Schedule NB Instructions for more information.